jtirila/CarND-Behavioral-Cloning-P3/writeup_tirila_jm.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would lead to better generalization.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

 After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I then preprocessed this data by scaling and centering the rgb values to the -0.5..0.5 range by dividing by 255 and subtracting 0.5.

 I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by a careful monitoring of the training and validation losses.
+Below is the record of a typical run of the model using too many epochs.
+As can be seen in the data, after 5 epochs, the training loss continues to drop.
+However, the drop is not really significant, especially taking into account that validaiton loss starts to increase.

 I used an adam optimizer so that manually training the learning rate wasn't necessary.